Small Moments19 Jul 2014

 I also set out with the goal of attaching an image to each day that passed.
-While this seems hard, I’ve found that screenshots are an easy way accomplish this.
+While this seems hard, I’ve found that screenshots1 are an easy way accomplish this.
 Small digital moments make great memories.
 Examples I’ve found in my journal are random “I love you!” messages from my family, hilarious conversations on my team’s chat room, or even getting a pull request merged on day 1 of work.

 Over the course of six months, I’ve managed to save 830 (~250MB) of these electronic moments that I would’ve otherwise forgotten.
-To make this even easier, I’ve redirected all my screenshots to a Dropbox folder for automatic backup.
+To make this even easier, I’ve redirected all my screenshots to a Dropbox folder for automatic backup2.

 Day One photo stream

 I now spend the last 10 minutes of each night writing my heart out and picking an image for the day.
 Imagine creating a slideshow with these images.
-You could summarize a year’s worth of memories in under 20 minutes!
+You could summarize a year’s worth of memories in under 20 minutes3!